deepal13/GoldenEye/README.md

 * You can Save the screenshot on your computer as PNG file.
 * You can EDIT THE PAGE before taking the screenshot (change any text, titles)

+【Phase 2 Features】
+Automate testing
+Check for memory leaks and new javascript errors Direct bug reporting from user to us.
+User get ID to get acknowledgement that we received the bug.
+Video recording.
+Feature Gates list and values